EdenWise/hjcrc/HJCSIC.md

 She had profited in the age.
 She had gotten some inclusion.
 She had an effect on his position.
-Noticing that respect could be obtained from the people that the did ridicules to him, she repeated[^repeated] their ridicules.
+She noticed that respect could be obtained from those that the did the ridicules to him.
+She repeated[^repeated] their ridicules.
 She encouraged others to do likewise.
 She eventually obtained leadership.
 From this, she created an ethical code and warned people away from selfishness.